-- 1) Identification of trees which are likely to be replaced in the next ten years. - 2) Replacement planting under these identified trees should be scheduled in such a manner that at the time of removal of old tree, new crop of trees is at least 10 years old or crown of tree is developed enough to provide shade and mature enough withstand various climatic and biotic pressures. - 3) Replacement should be carried out with the

-- superior stock of already planted species along Avenues. - 4) Mixture of more than two species should be avoided in case of roadside avenue plantations.
+- 1) Identification of trees which are likely to be replaced in the next ten years. - 2) Replacement planting under these identified trees should be scheduled in such a manner that at the time of removal of old tree, new crop of trees is atleast 10 years old or crown of tree is developed enough to provide shade and mature enough withstand various climatic and biotic pressures. - 3) Replacement should be carried out with the superior stock of already planted species along Avenues. - 4) Mixture of more than two species should be avoided in case of roadside avenue plantations.
 While doing replacement planting, tall saplings of 6 feet and above should be used so as to reduce establishment period and maintenance cost. - 5) At the time of replacement planting, it should be ensured that saplings of same age group and same height are planted to provide an even look.
 Further, sufficient protection measures should be taken to avoid casualties, which normally results into gaps or uneven look to the avenue.
-In case of casualty, casualty replacement should be done with the sapling of similar height merging with that of other saplings of avenue.